CDRH/earlywashingtondc/docs/story_family_page.md

 ## Create a Story or Family Page

 Let's add a new story.
-The procedure should be very similar for kinship and about pages.
+The procedure should be very similar for family and about pages.

 The stories are located in `app/views/stories`.
-In `app/views` there are other directories like about and kinship.
+In `app/views` there are other directories like about and family.
 If you wish to add a page to something like `app/views/static` you will need to ask a programmer / sysadmin, as those pieces were not set up in such a way to allow easy adding of new pages.

 `app/views/stories` should look something like this: